-Since Q3 2017, gross profits were primarily driven by generally higher sales volumes and selling prices per nt, partly offset by higher raw material costs.
+With the exception of Q4 2016, the Company has realized gross profits during the 2017 and 2018 periods.
+Gross profits were primarily driven by generally higher sales volumes and selling prices per nt than realized during 2016, partly offset by higher raw material costs.
 During Q3 2017, as previously noted in the revenue discussion above, the Company completed a blast furnace outage which reduced our sales volumes.
 Gross profit for Q3 2017 was impacted by lower sales, outage related costs and higher raw material costs, partly offset by generally higher selling prices per nt for our steel products during the same the period.
 Compared to Q4 2017, our Q1 2018 gross profit includes the impact from a significant increase in purchased scrap costs, adding approximately \$6 million in costs to our operations in the period.
 Increases in scrap market prices generally are a factor in the market price of hotrolled coil steel.
 As a result of the lag we have in our business, we have historically experienced a delay between the expenses related to the increase in scrap costs and Stelco being able to capitalize on the higher market prices of hot-rolled coil.
 In addition, severe winter weather conditions impacted our operations and expenses during the first quarter of 2018.
 In particular, an early freeze on the Great Lakes and severe cold weather resulted in incremental fuel and electricity costs of approximately \$6 million, and \$2 million of incremental raw material shipping costs.
-Also impacting the first quarter of 2018, as a result of a shortage of trucking assets across North America, our shipping costs increased between \$4 million and \$5 million during the guarter, as compared to Q4 2017.
-For Q2 2018, Stelco continued to realize both increased shipping volumes, through improved logistic capabilities, and selling prices which led to the highest quarterly gross profit to date since Bedrock acquired the Company on June 30, 2017, which were partly offset by \$11 million of tariff related costs.
+Also impacting the first guarter of 2018, as a result of a shortage of trucking assets across North America, our shipping costs increased between \$4 million and \$5 million during the guarter, as compared to Q4 2017.
+For Q2 2018, Stelco continued to realize both increased shipping volumes, through improved logistic capabilities, and selling prices which led to the highest guarterly gross profit to date since Bedrock acquired the Company on June 30, 2017, which were partly offset by \$11 million of tariff related costs.
 Gross profit for Q3 2018 deceased compared to Q2 2018 primarily due to lower revenue from lower shipping volumes realized and higher costs associated with raw materials, tariffs and hot-strip mill outage related costs incurred during the period.
 In particular for Q3 2018, the Company incurred \$39 million of tariff related charges and approximately \$10 million of unabsorbed manufacturing variances and other outage related costs connected to the hot-strip mill outage during the period.

-SG&A expenses generally increased during Q4 2017 as the Company incurred costs associated with its initial public offering and cloud-based ERP implementation.
+SG&A expenses generally increased during 2017 as the Company incurred costs associated with its separation from USS, in particular for Q2 2017 which includes \$17 million in cloud-based ERP implementation costs and \$18 million in acquisition related costs.
 During 2018, SG&A primarily consisted of ERP implementation, employee salary and benefit related costs, and management fees.